TorchedSammy/torchedsammy.github.io/content/blog/advancing-aster-and-creating-a-script-language.md

 	Kind ValueKind
 }
 ```
-And the `Kind` here would basically tell us the type is:
+And the `Kind` here would basically tell us what the type of the value is.
 ```go
 type ValueKind int
 const (